Partners

 • Once or twice during the semester, we will hold a research professionalization session featuring one or two established junior, mid-career, and senior scholars in APE.

-Interested in presenting your work?
-Want to stay up-to-date with the group’s activities?
-Submit an abstract and/or your contact information to the following form.
-Deadline to be considered for Fall 2023 is Aug.
-18.
+Interested in presenting work?
+Want to stay up-to-date with the group?
+Complete the following form.

-If you have any questions, please feel free to reach out to the co-organizers, Rachel Funk Fordham, Claire Ma and Trevor Brown.
+If you have any questions, please feel free to reach out to the co-organizers, Angie Jo, Elle Pfeffer and Trevor Brown.

 October 4, 2023 3:00 PM